rishik897/data-analytics/README.md

 Hello!

-I'm a second year Economics & Data Analytics student at the University of Manchester with an interest in economic policy and its implications in financial markets
+I'm a second year Economics & Data Analytics student at the University of Manchester with an interest in economic policy and its impacts on financial markets